 All students must make an advance, non-refundable deposit of $400 on or after April 1st.
 Students admitted after April 1st will have 14 days from the date on the letter of offer to pay the deposit.

 Off-campus students who are admitted must submit the following to Purdue:

 One unofficial copy of your Spring semester grade report as soon as it is available.
 E-mail it to: email@example.com.

 One official copy of your college transcript(s) showing all courses completed with grades (including Spring term grades).
-Mail to:
+E-mail it to: firstname.lastname@example.org or mail it to:

 Chair, Committee on Admissions

 College of Pharmacy

 West Lafayette, IN 47907-2091

 There will be an orientation program during the week just prior to the beginning of classes that all admitted off-campus students are expected to attend.
 Additional orientation activities will occur during the first week of classes.
 Admitted students will receive information on this program during the month of July.

 Prior to beginning the professional program, it is necessary for students to be inoculated against and have evidence of the absence of tuberculosis, measles, rubella, hepatitis B, and varicella (chicken pox).
 The hepatitis B vaccine series takes 6 months and, therefore, the student may not have it completed until the middle to end of the first professional year.
 Students may elect to sign a waiver in lieu of receiving the hepatitis B series.
 Students are responsible for the arrangement and payment of any medical inoculations.